 Use Command Prompt to access UEFI settings from Windows 10

 If the Settings app is not opening for some reason, you can use the Command Prompt to access UEFI settings.
 Here is how to do that.

 Step 1: Type CMD in the Start/taskbar search field, right-click on the Command Prompt entry and then click Run as administrator option.
 When you see the User Account Control prompt, click the Yes button.

 Step 2: At the Command Prompt window, type the following command and then press Enter key.

 After typing the command, don’t forget to press the Enter key.

 You will see “You are about to be signed off” message.
 Your PC will restart in less than a minute.

 Step 3: Once your PC restarted, follow the directions mentioned in Step 5, Step 6, Step 7, and Step 8 of Method 1 to access UEFI settings.

 Another way to access UEFI settings from Windows 10

 Step 1: Open the Start menu.
-Click power button, hold down the Shift key and then click on Restart button.
+Click the power button, hold down the Shift key and then click on the Restart button.